 Want to understand why our cities are going broke?
-This essay and accompanying graphic showing value per acre in the city of Lafayette, LA, tells the whole story.
+This essay and accompanying graphic showing value per acre in the city of Lafayette, Louisiana, tells the whole story.

 What kind of returns will your city actually get from its infrastructure and other public investment spending?
-These 6 resources will help you uncover the truth.
+These six resources will help you uncover the truth.

 This essay was one of the first Strong Towns posts to clearly lay out why humbling ourselves and learning from how our ancestors built is a pragmatic, rational response to the uncertainty and complexity we face in trying to build productive places.

 Nearly every local government in the United States is currently defaulting on their obligations to their taxpayers...
 But of course, no local government would ever say that.
 This article explains what's going on.

 This step-by-step guide shows you how to investigate the tax value per acre of developments in your city.

 The movie Moneyball offers surprising and helpful lessons for town finance.
 One Strong Towns member explains why.

 Annexation is a common practice in many cities, but few are doing the real math on what that costs over the long term.
 This story out of Mankato, Minnesota, illustrates the problem.

 "We Measure Car Value Based on Miles per Gallon, Not Miles per Tank.
 Why Don't We Do the Same for Our Cities' Developments?"